headlessuigm/headlessui/docs/docs/components/base.md

 #### unwatch([prop_name], [watcherid])

 Remove a watcher for the specified prop name.
-You can also pass undefined to remove all the watchers.
-Also the prop name can undefined if you want to remove the watchers of any prop of this component.
+You can also pass undefined to remove all the watchers related to that prop.
+Also the prop name can be undefined if you want to remove the watchers of any prop of this component.

 | Param         | Description               | Type   | Default     |
 |---------------|---------------------------|--------|-------------|